 Our experience was that visualizing qualitative data helped the team to think creatively around certain constraints (user needs).
 By having different aspects of the product on the page (from user needs to the underlying technology) the team was able to realize the deficiencies of certain methods against different tasks and users, as well as the required technology to create an adequate user experience for different users.

 Some of the concepts emerging from sessions were extremely technical, featuring heat maps and other highly dense visualization elements.
 Others were much simpler to understand, featuring counterfactual explanations ("why a certain prediction was made instead of another one").
 Some of the most exciting ideas were based on logic programming and natural language processing and explored conversational AI models.

 The research we conducted also helped to clarify the design of the SaaS architecture.
 Specifically, developing a solution that could work with already trained models instead of requiring proprietary technology became obvious to the team after talking to different users to understand their workflow.

 Disclaimer: The solutions presented here are only illustrative and were not used in the final designs.
 Due to my NDA agreement, we're not able to disclose the final project outcome.
 If you have further questions or want to know more about a specific design solution, please get in touch.

 Designing a pattern library of explainability components

 How might we communicate complex data-centric decisions to a non-technical audience?
-It was extremely important for me to think beyond regular data visualization components found in most data-centric applications (e.g. bar charts, plots, etc).
-I was interested in exploring the design of new components that were not intimidating, yet offering the right amount of information for the task and user literacy.
+It was extremely important for us to think beyond regular data visualization components found in most data-centric applications (e.g. bar charts, plots, etc).
+We were interested in exploring the design of new components that were not intimidating, yet offering the right amount of information for the task and user literacy.

 Designing the future of human-AI collaboration through transparent and easy-to-use interfaces